google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 confirm that you can see your change.

 ## Uploading Images

 All  of the client-side files are stored in the `webapp` directory.
 In order to keep your images in one place, create a new `images` directory inside the `webapp` directory.
+To create a new directory, right click on the `webapp` directory.
+Then select "New Folder".

 Once you've created the `images` directory, right-click it and select `Upload Files...` to select an image from your computer.